 Press releases are about news.
-Winning an award is gold dust in the news stakes.
+Applying for and winning an award is gold dust in the news stakes.
 It signals that there is a new expert or leader in the sector, acknowledged by peers and opinion formers and what you have to say will be of great interest to journalists and those who did not win alike.
 You’re instantly “hot” for the news agenda.

 Mention any of these five things and you’ll be fulfilling the promise of your award win and rocking the role.